 Some may heal with conservative treatment, while others may require surgery.
 In order to know which category a person is in, you have to take into account the totality of the circumstances, medical history, and advice from an experienced orthopedist.

-Symptoms of a Serious Knee Injury
+4 Signs and Symptoms of a Serious Knee Injury

 The most common signs that you’re dealing with a serious knee injury are the following:

-- You heard a popping sound or a crack.
 When people fracture a bone, they can actually hear the sound of it breaking at the time of injury.
 It’s cringe-worthy and it’s very real.
 If you fell or were hit hard, heard the sound of something breaking, and now are having trouble moving your knee, you may have a fracture.

-- Swelling.
 Sometimes the swelling is obvious and accompanied by bruising and pain.
 Other times, it’s more subtle.
 If you’re unsure of whether one of your knees is swelling, compare it with the healthy knee.
 Any differences in size, or if it’s painful to touch is a sign of injury.

-- Pain when putting weight on it.
 If you fractured a bone or tore a ligament, you’ll experience a sharp pain when putting your body weight on your injured knee, making it difficult or downright impossible to walk.

 Any type of surgery should only be considered as a last resort, and knee replacement is no exception.
 Sometimes, strength-training exercises, physical therapy, anti-inflammatory medications, or cortisone injections will do the trick.
 Other times (or a specific type of injury, such as an ACL tear), the patient will require surgery.

 There are also different types of knee surgeries: total or partial, arthroscopy, or cartilage restoration.
-The benefits of partial joint replacement is less bone loss and shorter recovery time.
+The benefits of partial joint replacement are less bone loss and shorter recovery time.
 By the same token, an arthroscopy is minimally invasive.
 However, no two patients are the same, and only your doctor can tell you what would be best for you.

 Request an Appointment at The Orthopedic Clinic Today